fabulous-dev/Fabulous.MauiControls.MediaElement/README.md

 ## Using the MediaElement

-TODO: write proper docs here.
+MediaElement is a cross-platform control for playing video and audio.
+You can find all the details about this control on the [.NET MAUI Community Toolkit MediaElement documentation](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/mediaelement).

-Please see the `HelloMediaElement` sample app to see a working example.
+Please see the `HelloMediaElement` sample app in this repo to see a working example.

+TODO: add usage section, similar to the corresponding section in Maps.

 ### Accessing read-only bindable properties